Canon 1D Mark II vs Panasonic LX10

 Studio photographers will appreciate that the Canon 1D Mark II (unlike the LX10) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The LX10 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the 1D Mark II has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 1D Mark II was succeeded by the Canon 1D Mark II N.
+In contrast, the 1D Mark II has been discontinued (but can be found pre-owned on ebay).
+As a replacement in the same line of cameras, the 1D Mark II was succeeded by the Canon 1D Mark II N. Further information on the features and operation of the 1D Mark II and LX10 can be found, respectively, in the Canon 1D Mark II Manual (free pdf) or the online Panasonic LX10 Manual.

 So what is the bottom line?
 Is the Canon 1D Mark II better than the Panasonic LX10 or vice versa?
 The listing below highlights the relative strengths of the two models.